Mustafa Kemal Atatürk: Civic independence and the Caliphate, 1924–1925

 The abolition of the caliphate and other cultural reforms were met with fierce opposition.
 The conservative elements were not appreciative, and they launched attacks on the Kemalist reformists.

-Abolition of the Caliphate was an important dimension in Atatürk's drive to reform the political system and to promote national sovereignty.
+This was an important dimension in Mustafa Kemal's drive to reform the political system and to promote national sovereignty.
 By the consensus of the Muslim majority in early centuries, the caliphate was the core political concept of Sunni Islam.
-Abolishing the sultanate was easier because the survival of the Caliphate at the time satisfied the partisans of the sultanate.
-This produced a split system with the new republic on one side and an Islamic form of government with the Caliph on the other side, and Atatürk and İnönü worried that "it nourished the expectations that the sovereign would return under the guise of Caliph."
+Abolishing the sultanate was easier because the survival of the caliphate at the time satisfied the partisans of the sultanate.
+This produced a split system with the new republic on one side and an Islamic form of government with the Caliph on the other side, and Mustafa Kemal and İnönü worried that "it nourished the expectations that the sovereign would return under the guise of Caliph."
 Caliph Abdülmecid II was elected after the abolition of the sultanate (1922).

-The caliph had his own personal treasury and also had a personal service that included military personnel; Atatürk said that there was no "religious" or "political" justification for this.
+The caliph had his own personal treasury and also had a personal service that included military personnel; Mustafa Kemal said that there was no "religious" or "political" justification for this.
 He believed that Caliph Abdülmecid II was following in the steps of the sultans in domestic and foreign affairs: accepting of and responding to foreign representatives and reserve officers, and participating in official ceremonies and celebrations.
 He wanted to integrate the powers of the caliphate into the powers of the GNA.
 His initial activities began on 1 January 1924, when İnönü, Çakmak, and Özalp consented to the abolition of the caliphate.
 The caliph made a statement to the effect that he would not interfere with political affairs.
-On 1 March 1924, at the Assembly, Atatürk said:
+On 1 March 1924, at the Assembly, Mustafa Kemal said:

 On 3 March 1924, the caliphate was officially abolished and its powers within Turkey were transferred to the GNA.
 Other Muslim nations debated the validity of Turkey's unilateral abolition of the caliphate as they decided whether they should confirm the Turkish action or appoint a new caliph.
 A "Caliphate Conference" was held in Cairo in May 1926 and a resolution was passed declaring the caliphate "a necessity in Islam", but failed to implement this decision.

 Two other Islamic conferences were held in Mecca (1926) and Jerusalem (1931), but failed to reach a consensus.
 Turkey did not accept the re-establishment of the caliphate and perceived it as an attack to its basic existence.
-Meanwhile, Atatürk and the reformists continued their own way.
+Meanwhile, Mustafa Kemal and the reformists continued their own way.

 On 8 April 1924, sharia courts were abolished with the law "Mehakim-i Şer'iyenin İlgasına ve Mehakim Teşkilatına Ait Ahkamı Muaddil Kanun".